homijan/hst/README.md

 2. Install the python package locally (editable mode) `pip install -e hst`

-3. Check if you can load the following from the module in python `python`
+3. Check if you can load the following from the module in `python` in terminal

    `>>> from hst.mrw1d import generate_G_operators, save_G_operators, data_decomposition, data_reconstruction`

 ## Multiresolution wavelet methodology